 Moving house can be problematic

 These charges can prove to be prohibitively expensive for many homeowners and this lack of flexibility is a key reason many people avoid longer-term fixed-rate deals.
 However, Habito One, which offers first-time buyers and those remortgaging up to 40-year fixed, is shaking up the market as its product is fully flexible from the moment it is taken out.
-We have provided a full review of both Habito One and the Virgin Money 15-year fixed rate deal later in this article.
+We have provided a full review of both Habito One, Kensington Mortgages Flexi Fixed for Term and the Virgin Money 15-year fixed rate deal later in this article.

 It can be more expensive